LISTENING

 - Get the students into groups of 5.

-- Ask each group to choose a secretary to take notes on what the group will say.
+to take notes on what the group will say.

-- Ask the students to talk about what their parents possess.
+- Ask the students to talk about what

 - Monitor the group work.

-- Stop the group work, asks each secretary to report what their groups said.
+- Stop the group work, asks each

 - Correct some mistakes if necessary.